enzodjabali/iOSMB-Client/README.md

-# WebMessage - Web Client
+# iOSMB Client - iOS Message Bridge

-A web-based client for communicating with the WebMessage tweak on iOS.
-Send and receive messages from the comfort of your web browser.
+A web-based client for iOS Message Bridge.
+Send and receive iOS messages from the comfort of your web browser.

-This is a web-only version of the WebMessage client, removing all Electron dependencies and running entirely in the browser.
+This is a web-only client, removing all Electron dependencies and running entirely in the browser.

 ## Features